When is it necessary to standardise the current indicators?

 The European standard population in 2010 (Eurostat, 2013) is used as the standard population.

 The confidence interval, which is also shown, is a measurement of the estimate’s accuracy.
 It defines the limits within which the true value can be found with a probability of 95%.
-The standard error and 95% confidence interval are calculated based on a gamma approximation of the variance in the rate (Tiwari et al., 2006).
+For the indicators of the Swiss Health Survey (SHS), the confidence intervals are estimated using Taylor-series linearisation (Woodruff ,1971).
+For the other indicators, they are based on a gamma approximation of the variance in the rate (Tiwari et al., 2006).

 References

-- Eurostat (2013).
-Revision of the European Standard Population — Report of Eurostat's task force.
-Luxembourg: Publications Office of the European Union, p.
-121. Report.
+• Eurostat (2013).
+Revision of the European Standard Population – Report of Eurostat’s task force.
+Luxembourg: Publications Office of the European Union: Report.